Rebels besiege town in northern Mozambique for fifth day

 Most communications with Palma and the surrounding area have been cut off by the insurgents, although some in the besieged town got messages out using satellite phones.
 The town is where many contractors have been working for a multi-billion-dollar liquified natural gas project by the French energy company Total.

+“(They said) they had seen bodies lying on the streets, that the sound of gunfire was ongoing.
+In fact, gunfire was recorded on the background as we spoke with them.
+And they were telling us that they were running for safety,” Zenaida Machado, Human Rights Watch representative in Mozambique, told The Associated Press.

-Many Palma residents ran into the dense tropical forest surrounding the town to escape the violence, according to Mozambican news reports.
+Many Palma residents ran into the dense tropical forest surrounding the town to escape the violence.
 But a few hundred foreign workers from South Africa, Britain and France clustered at hotels that quickly became targets for the rebel attacks.

 An estimated 200 foreign workers were at the Hotel Amarula.
-On Saturday a band of them in 17 vehicles drove together to try to reach the beach where they hoped to be rescued.
-The convoy came under heavy fire and only 7 vehicles reached the beach and several people in even those vehicles had been killed, according to local reports and messages sent by survivors.
+On Friday a band of them in 17 vehicles drove together to the beach, where they hoped to be rescued, but the convoy came under heavy fire.
+Only 7 vehicles reached the beach and several people in even those vehicles had been killed, according to local reports and messages sent by survivors.

 The beach remained under insurgent fire, preventing rescue efforts from air or sea, according to the reports.
 The Hotel Amarula remained under attack and it's not known what happened to those in the 10 vehicles that did not reach the coast.

-Note: This story has been corrected to show that the convoy of 17 vehicles left the Hotel Amarula on Friday, not Saturday.